Helping you grow closer to God

 And we would think of all those things, but I remember being in South Africa and we were at a cemetery and we’d been doing some ministry there.
 And it was a nicer part of town, and I watched a Mercedes pull up.
 So, these people were wealthy, well-educated, and they all were getting out and they were taking food and flowers and different things and putting them on all these graves.

 And I turned to the guy that was with us.
 I said, “What is this all about?”
-“Oh, I mean, they’re scared to death of ancestral spirits, and they had manifestations of things in their home and they’re making an offering to the spirits of their father or grandfather or people that are manifesting and they’re scared to death.”
-And so, can you imagine having a modern mind, a modern job, driving up in a Mercedes, and making offerings to ancestral spirits out of fear?
+“Oh, I mean, they’re scared to death of ancestral spirits, and they had manifestations of things in their home.
+Can you imagine having a modern mind, a modern job, driving up in a Mercedes, and making offerings to ancestral spirits out of fear?

 There’s a supernatural world and there’s supernatural mindset.
 So just what I want you to know is this is very common.
 The New Testament writers provide clear direction.
 If this wasn’t a valid ministry, we’ve got James chapter 4, right?
 “Submit therefore to God.
 Resist the devil and he’ll flee from you.
 Cleanse your hands, you sinners.
 Purify your hearts, you double-minded.”